qmhc/vite-plugin-dts/README.md

   /**
    * Specify root directory
    *
-   * By Default it base on 'root' of your Vite config, or `process.cwd()` if using Rollup */ root?: string,
+   * Defaults to the 'root' of the Vite config, or `process.cwd()` if using Rollup */ root?: string,

   /**
-   * Specify declaration files output directory
+   * Output directory for declaration files
    *
-   * Can be specified a array to output to multiple directories *
+   * Can be an array to output to multiple directories *
-   * By Default it base on 'build.outDir' of your Vite config, or `outDir` of tsconfig.json if using Rollup */ outDir?: string | string[],
+   * Defaults to 'build.outDir' of the Vite config, or `outDir` of tsconfig.json if using Rollup */ outDir?: string | string[],

   /**
-   * Manually set the root path of the entry files, useful in monorepo *
+   * Override root path of entry files (useful in monorepos) *
-   * The output path of each file will be calculated base on it *
+   * The output path of each file will be calculated based on the value provided *
-   * By Default it is the smallest public path for all files */ entryRoot?: string,
+   * The default is the smallest public path for all source files */ entryRoot?: string,

   /**
-   * Strictly restrict declaration files output inside `outDir` *
+   * Restrict declaration files output to `outDir`
+   *
-   * Because if `entryRoot` is specified, declaration files maybe outside `outDir` *
+   * If true, generated declaration files outside `outDir` will be ignored *
    * @default true
    */
   strictOutput?: boolean,

   /**
-   * Specify a CompilerOptions to override
+   * Override compilerOptions
    *
    * @default null
    */